API Architecture¶

 A low level NumPy ndarray.

-Information about a Data Array, in the form of a dict.
+Data Array, in the form of a dict.
 Includes calibration, regions, displays, and other data such as title and caption.
-Metadata is structured data and we recommend that you contact Nion for guidance on how to use metadata.
+Metadata is structured data and we recommend that you contact Nion for guidance on how to use metadata.- Calibration

 The Nion Swift user interface classes represent what the user sees in the Nion Swift application.
 It is distinct from the individual elements that make up the low level details of the user interface.